heineman/LearningAlgorithms/README.md

 ## Resources

-A dictionary of 321,165 English words is provided in the `words.english.txt` file and is used to provide sample inputs throughout the book.
+A dictionary of 321,129 English words is provided in the `words.english.txt` file and is used to provide sample inputs throughout the book.

+## Dependencies

+The code depends on numpy, scipy and networkx.
+If these libraries are not installed, the scripts continue to operate in degraded fashion. numpy and scipy are only used to model and perform analysis on data and runtime performance. networkx is used to construct graphs, and if this library is not installed, a replacement graph structure which is not efficient or suitable for production use.

 ## Testing